rcpeters/gearculator/README.md

 Deploy
 ---------------
 The index file is located at www/index.html.
-The easiest way to deploy is to copy everything in www to a directory on your website.
+The easiest way to deploy is to copy everything in www to a subdirectory on your website.
 *  [Download](https://github.com/rcpeters/gearculator/archive/master.zip).
 *  Unzip the download.